-American filmmaker James Gunn has become a go-to man on each side of the comic book divide in recent years, taking on the role of screenwriter-director for DC/Warner Bros’ Suicide Squad 2 following his temporary departure from Disney/Marvel and the Guardians of the Galaxy franchise, but it wasn’t always this way.
+Filmmaker and studio executive James Gunn has become a go-to man on each side of the comic book divide in recent years, taking on the role of screenwriter-director for DC/Warner Bros’ The Suicide Squad following his temporary departure from Disney/Marvel and the Guardians of the Galaxy franchise, and eventually becoming one of the CEO of DC Studios.
+But it wasn’t always this way.

-Making his name primarily as a screenwriter, and a screenwriter of comedy no less, Gunn’s earliest big feature film break was working as a screenwriter on the live-action Scooby-Doo movie in 2002.
+Making his name primarily as a comedy film and television screenwriter, Gunn’s earliest big feature film break was working as a screenwriter on the live-action Scooby-Doo movie in 2002.
 Though far from a critical success, the film gained a degree of mainstream appeal and opened a number of doors for Gunn, the filmmaker returning for the movie’s sequel and landing a screenwriter credit on Zack Snyder’s 2004 Dawn of the Dead remake somewhere in-between.
 There, Gunn would work alongside horror icon George A. Romero to get the story of the new adaptation in line with the original, setting the foundations for his directorial feature debut Slither, a horror of his own released just 2 years later.

 An early indicator as to what James Gunn could offer superhero films and cinema as a whole, 2010 comedy Super illustrated the director’s keen eye for an effective comic book story and is, at least from what we know of the man, the most Gunn movie to date.

-The adult themes of this at times outlandish, dark and borderline offensive comedy are used in service of its intelligent and well intentioned deconstruction of the genre Gunn knows and clearly loves, its place at number 4 in this list illustrating that there are no bad movies in this director’s filmography and that even with the reins well and truly off (outside of the studio system and working from his own script), Gunn can deliver to a very high standard.
+The adult themes of this at times outlandish, dark and borderline offensive comedy are used in service of its intelligent and well-intentioned deconstruction of the genre Gunn clearly knows and loves, its place at number 6 in this list illustrating that there are no bad movies in this director’s filmography, and that even with the reins well and truly off (outside of the studio system and working from his own script), James Gunn can deliver to a very high standard.

-This James Gunn horror-comedy was a directorial debut that mixed the talents Gunn had showcased in his short screenwriting career to offer a modern horror B-movie that is now considered to be something of a cult classic.
+2006 James Gunn horror-comedy Slither was a directorial debut that mixed the talents Gunn had showcased in his short screenwriting career to offer a modern horror B-movie that is now considered to be something of a cult classic.

-Slither was a film that leant into the absurdity of its premise and the genre it boastfully belonged to, ensuring that while it would never become an award-winning critical darling like a number of horrors in the 15 years to follow, it would be one of the most ideal sleepover watches of the era and as unique of a springboard to a career as we’ve had in decades.
+Slither was a film that leant into the absurdity of its premise and the genre it boastfully belongs to, ensuring that while it would never become an award-winning critical darling like a number of horrors in the 15 years to follow, it would be one of the most ideal sleepover watches of the era and as unique of a springboard to a career as you’d expect from a career like Gunn’s.